4f3rg4n/4f3rg4n.github.io/_posts/Tutorials/2025-4-7-VMProtect.md

 This means that no two protected binaries are the same each one uses a completely different virtual architecture.
 Additionally, VMProtect can mix native and virtual instructions within a single function, making static analysis and devirtualization significantly more difficult.

 - Note: In general, VMProtect is designed for both personal and commercial use, and you can find it in many games today.
 However, it can also be used in malware due to its strong protection.
-One of the main weaknesses of this protection is its impact on performance, as the bytecode handling can slow down execution, which can be frustrating for gamers and, in some cases, even hurt game sales.
+One of the main weaknesses of this protection is its impact on performance, as the bytecode handling can slow down execution.

-## What does it mean software virtualization?
+# Software Virtualization
 Software virtualization, in the context of code protection, is different from operating system or hardware virtualization.
 Instead of emulating an entire system or memory layout, software virtualization transforms CPU instructions into custom bytecode, which is then executed by a virtual machine embedded in the application.
-This virtual machine uses handler functions that interpret and execute each bytecode instruction, effectively hiding the original logic from disassemblers and reverse engineers.
+This "virtual machine" uses handler functions that interpret and execute each bytecode instruction, effectively hiding the original logic from disassemblers and reverse engineers.

 ### example
 Let's take a look at this sample bytecode handler: